sjoerdmaessen/machinelearning/README.md

 # machinelearning
-Tools for data mining and analysis in PHP
+Tools for data mining, analysis and predictions in PHP.